gorgexec/MvvmCore/README.md

 That's it.
 With this code you'll get:

-*  ViewModel instance created with with necessary dependencies and injected to the activity.
+*  ViewModel instance created with necessary dependencies and injected to the activity.
 ViewModel object is accessible through `model` property of the corresponding activity.
 *

 ### Fragment